lilyball/textmate-bundles/Review/Bundles/GetBundles.tmbundle/Support/help.markdown

 >  Simply press <button>&#x238B;</button> or click into the spinning wheel.
 Please note that the physical installation of a bundle cannot be cancelled for safety reasons.

 * What does it mean: "No info.plist is found"?
 >  Each bundle must contain a file called "info.plist".
-Otherwise TextMate is not be able to install it properly.
+Otherwise TextMate is not able to install it properly.
 If you encountered that case please mail it to TextMate's mailing list (<a href="mailto:textmate@lists.macromates.com">textmate@lists.macromates.com</a>).

 * What does "…not yet downloaded…" mean in the description?
->  This phrase will only displayed if the local copy of your svn descriptions doesn't contain a description for that bundle.
+>  This phrase will only be displayed if the local copy of your svn descriptions doesn't contain a description for that bundle.
 To update the local copy simply go to the "Gear Action Menu" and invoke "Update (x missing)".

-* Why does the name of bundle listed in GetBundles differs to the actually installed name?
+* Why does the name of a bundle listed in "GetBundles" differs to the actually installed name?
-> This only could happen esp. for bundles hosted on GitHub.
+> This could happen esp. for bundles hosted on GitHub.
 The actual name shown in TextMate's Bundles list is set in the file "info.plist".
 Within the dialog's list the name of that project will be shown in the column "name", **not** the name set in "info.plist".

 * While installing a bundle a "timeout" message appears.
 Why?
 >  There're some reasons for that. ❶ Something went wrong while the installation, i.e. no e.g. connection to the host. ❷ The host's respond is too slow.
 To fix that you can increase the timeout.
 See [here](#sect_4.1.1.2). ❸ Some commands cannot be executed for some reasons. **Thus in any case please check the "Activity Log"** <button>&#x2325;&#x21E7;&#x2318;L</button>.